Urban anthropology: History of the discipline

 This realisation opened the door to more anthropologists focusing their study of societies (regardless of whether they were Western or non-Western) from the perspective of the city (conceived as a structuring element).
 This crossover was instrumental in the development of urban anthropology as an independent field.
 Clearly, this was not the first occasion on which the social sciences had expressed an interest in the study of the city.
-Archaeology, for instance, already placed a strong emphasis on the exploration of the origins of urbanism, and anthropology itself had adopted the notion of the city as a referent in the study of what was referred to as pre-industrial society.
-Their efforts, however, were largely unrelated.
+For instance, archaeology already placed a strong emphasis on the exploration of the origins of urbanism, and anthropology itself had adopted the notion of the city as a referent in the study of what was referred to as pre-industrial society.

 A significant development in the anthropological study of the city was the research conducted by the Chicago School of Urban Ecology.
 As early as the 1920s, the school defined the city, in terms of urban ecology, as “made up of adjacent ecological niches accompanied by human groups in... rings surrounding the core.”
 The Chicago School became a main referent in urban anthropology, setting theoretical trends that have influenced the discipline until the present day.

 Among the various individual scholars who contributed to laying the foundations for what urban anthropology has become today (i.e. the study of the city conceived as a community) was the sociologist Louis Wirth.
 His essay “Urbanism as a Way of Life” proved to be essential in distinguishing urbanism as a unique form of society that could be studied from three perspectives: “a physical structure, as a system of social organization, and as a set of attitudes and ideas.”
 Another notable academic in the field of urban anthropology, Lloyd Warner, led the “Community Study” approach and was one of the first anthropologists to unequivocally transition from the exploration of primitive cultures (the aborigines in his case) to studying urban cities using similar anthropological methods.
 The Community Study approach was an important influence leading to the study of the city as a community.
 William Whyte later expanded Warner’s methods for small urban centres in his study of larger neighbourhoods.